 Description: The Commission on Human Relations has jurisdiction over allegations of housing discrimination occurring throughout the City of Pittsburgh.
-The HUD Trust Fund was established to adjudicate housing
+The HUD Trust Fund was established to adjudicate housing discrimination cases as a Fair Housing Assistance Program (FHAP).

 Revenues: Grant from the Department of Housing and Urban Redevelopment